narakeet/examples/hello-world/README.md

-# Basic Video Puppet example
+# Basic Narakeet example

-This example shows how the basic features of Video Puppet.
+This example shows how the basic features of Narakeet.

 Check out the outcome in [`result.mp4`](result.mp4).

 ## Try it out

-Upload the [`script`](script) directory to a Video Puppet project.
+Upload the [`script`](script) directory to a Narakeet project.
 The main script file is [`source.md`](script/source.md).

 ## How it works

-Video Puppet creates a video from one or scenes.
+Narakeet creates a video from one or scenes.
 Each scene can include videos, images, audio or narration.

 ### Adding images and videos